Scalable Neural Symbolic Regression using Control Variables: Introduction

-In this paper, we propose a novel neural symbolic regression with control variables (SRCV) that combines neural networks and symbolic regression to discover analytical expressions from data, as illustrated in Fig.~\ref{fig:framework}.
-Inspired by divide and conquer~\cite{posner2010divide}, SRCV addresses the multi-variable symbolic regression by decomposing it into a set of single-variable SR problems and then combines the estimated symbolic equation for each variable in a bottom-up manner.
+In this paper, we propose ScaleSR, a novel neural symbolic regression with control variables to discover analytical expressions from data, as illustrated in Fig.~\ref{fig:framework}.
+Inspired by divide and conquer~\cite{posner2010divide}, ScaleSR addresses the multi-variable symbolic regression by decomposing it into a set of single-variable SR problems and then combines the estimated symbolic equation for each variable in a bottom-up manner.
 The proposed method is performed in four steps as follows.
-1) We learn a data generator from observed data using DNNs, allowing for generating data for a specific variable.
+1) We use DNNS to learn a surrogate model to approximate observed data, allowing for generating data for a specific variable.
 2) Generate data via control variables.
 Specifically, we generate data samples for the current independent variable by manipulating the previously learned variables and other control variables.
 For example, for estimating the symbolic expression of variable $x_i$, we can generate data samples by varying $x_i$ while fixing the other variables.
 3) Single-variable symbolic regression is employed to estimate the mathematical expression of the current variable based on the generated data in step 2.
 Here any symbolic regression models can be inserted into the framework.
 4) We gradually add the remaining variables one by one to step 2 and proceed with step 3 until all the variables are covered.
-Extensive experimental results on multiple SR benchmarks demonstrate the superiority of our SRCV over the state-of-the-art methods in discovering complex multi-variable equations.
+Extensive experimental results on multiple SR benchmarks demonstrate the superiority of our ScaleSR over the state-of-the-art methods in discovering complex multi-variable equations.
 Moreover, the proposed approach is able to discover complex expressions in a reduced search space.

-Our main contributions are three-fold: 1) we propose SRCV, a simple and effective neural symbolic regression method using control variables; 2) we illustrate that the proposed method exhibits a significant reduction in search space for complex symbolic equations; 3) the evaluation results demonstrate that our method can significantly outperform the baselines in terms of accuracy and inference time.
+Our main contributions are three-fold: 1) we propose ScaleSR, a simple and effective neural symbolic regression method using control variables; 2) we illustrate that the proposed method exhibits a significant reduction in search space for complex symbolic equations; 3) the evaluation results demonstrate that our method can significantly outperform the baselines in terms of accuracy and inference time.